• Skip to primary navigation

 Effects Associated with Sativa Strains

-Cannabis plant users love Sativa strains because of their ability to stimulate the mind.
+Cannabis plant users love Sativa strains because they stimulate the mind.
 As a result, users often feel high and energized after taking Sativa.

-In addition, Sativa's effects can help to reduce anxiety and pain.
-However, it doesn't help to relax the body.
-Thus, it's mainly used during the day because of the stimulating power.
+In addition, Sativa’s effects can help to reduce anxiety and pain.
+However, it doesn’t help to relax the body.
+Thus, it’s mainly used during the day because of its stimulating power.

 It's important to note that some people feel unwanted side effects from Sativa marijuana strains, including increased anxiety.